How Memory Foam Changed the Way We Sleep:

 Our warranty is 20 years, I think that stands for itself.

-What are features to look for if shopping for a quality Memory Foam mattress?
+What are features to look for if shopping for a quality Memory Foam Mattress?1.
+Cooling effect?

 Our research has shown that our MemoryLux® performs well for all types of sleepers.
-To say that a mattress is specifically designed for a side sleeper or a back sleeper is misleading.
+To say that a mattress is specifically designed for a side sleeper or a back sleeper is misleading.3.
+Price?

 While buying a mattress at a fair price is important to everyone, it should not be the primary factor in your decision.
 Look at the materials in the construction, where it is made and what type of warranty is included.
-These should be the primary factors in your decision.
+These should be the primary factors in your decision.4.
+Money-back guarantee?

-This is extremely important in today’s sight unseen method of E-Commerce mattress purchases.
-Our 120-night sleep trial in one of the best in the industry and should tell you we have an extremely high level of confidence in our products.
+This is extremely important in today’s sight-unseen method of E-Commerce mattress purchases.
+Our 120-night sleep trial is one of the best in the industry and should tell you we have an extremely high level of confidence in our products.5.
+Reduce motion transfer?

 Reduction of motion transfer has always been a benefit of memory foam and our MemoryLux® foams lead the market in that category.
 If your partner is always getting up or tossing and turning, this is a perfect way to prevent that from keeping you awake.